duneroadrunner/SaferCPlusPlus/README.md

         mse::TXScopeObj<A> a_scpobj(5);
         mse::TXScopeOwnerPointer<A> xscp_a_ownerptr(7);

         /* Technically, you're not allowed to return a non-owning scope pointer from a function.
-(The returnable() function wrapper enforces this.)
+(The return_value() function wrapper enforces this.)
 Pretty much the only time you'd legitimately want to do this is when the returned pointer is one of the input parameters.
 An example might be a "min(a, b)" function which takes two objects by reference and returns the reference to the lesser of the two objects.
 The library provides the xscope_chosen_pointer() function